Frumple/statblock5e-creator/README.md

 ## Credits

-Statblock5e-creator is a fork of Valloric's awesome [statblock5e][statblock5e] template.
+Statblock5e Creator is a fork of Valloric's awesome [statblock5e][statblock5e] template.
 It is also heavily inspired by [CritterDB][critterdb], another great tool for creating statblocks.

 Some help popups in this application link to useful resources in [Open5e][open5e].

 ## Licensing

-Statblock5e-creator is licensed under the [Apache License, Version 2.0][apache2].
+All source code in Statblock5e Creator is licensed under the [Apache License, Version 2.0][apache2].

-All example monsters and stats used in this application are from the [Dungeons and Dragons Systems Reference Document (SRD) v5.1][srd], available through the Open Gaming License (OGL).
+All example monster statblocks and data used in this application are from the [Dungeons and Dragons Systems Reference Document (SRD) v5.1][srd], available through the [Open Gaming License (OGL)][ogl].

+Statblock5e Creator is a not-for-profit personal project, and is not officially affiliated in any way with Wizards of the Coast.

 [demo]: https://frumple.github.io/statblock5e-creator
 [examples]: https://github.com/Frumple/statblock5e-creator/tree/master/examples